ReadabilityLOL/blog/content/page/now.md

 I'm also planning to start watching my Cosmos DVDs soon.

 ## What I'm working on right now
 I'm currently working on a few projects right now.
-First off, I'm working on a text editor for Windows XP.
+First off, I'm working on a [notes app for Windows XP](/makinganotesapp1).
 My first log for that should be out soon.
 I'm also working on creating a website for a friend, which may have been a bad decision on his part, given my history with website design.

 I'm also currently taking Health over the summer at my school, since I figured it would take up unnecessary time during the school year.
 I don't really regret the decision, even though it takes up 2 hours each day, because I wasn't doing anything with those hours anyway.